Kong/public-shared-actions/security-actions/scan-docker-image/README.md

     - 'false'
 ```

+#### Outputs:

+- Uploads all the generated security assets as Github workflow artifacts for the job uner: `Package & Release → Job summary → artifacts → <assets>`
+- When `upload-sbom-release-assets` is enabled, uploads only the SBOMs as GH tag / GH release assets

-#### Output specification
+#### Output parameters
 - Generates sbom reports in **spdx.json** and **cyclonedx.xml** formats using *syft* on the inputs **image**
 - Generates cve vulnerability analysis report based on the spdx sbom file using *grype*

-- Generates docker-cis analysis report using *trivy*
+- Generates docker-cis analysis report using *trivy

-- Uploads all the generated ecurity assets as workflow artifacts and retained based on repo / org settings

-- When `upload-sbom-release-assets` is enabled, publishes only the SBOMs to tags / GH release assets

-#### Output parameters
+-
 ```yaml
     cis-json-report:
       description: 'docker-cis json report'